 You can improve fuel economy by driving moderately.
 Rapid acceleration, cornering, and hard braking use more fuel.
 Always drive in the highest gear that allows the engine to run and accelerate smoothly.

-Depending on traffic conditions, try to maintain a constant speed.
+Maintain a constant speed while cruising, depending on traffic conditions.
 Every time you slow down and speed up, your car uses extra fuel.
 Use the cruise control, when appropriate, to increase fuel economy.